assely/documentation/taxonomy.md

 <a name="the-relation-method"></a>
 ### [The Relation method](#the-relation-method)

-Taxonomies must belong to one or multiple posttypes.
+Taxonomies must belong to one or multiple post types.
 The `relation` method allows you to describe where taxonomy should be assigned.
-Use `belongsTo` method with array of post types class names as parameter.
+Use `belongsTo` method with an array of post types class names as the parameter.

 ```php
 public function relation()